- Appointed and Elected Officials

 When making a tax payment, include a copy of the bill and write the bill# on your check.
 For receipt, send entire bill with a stamped self-addressed envelope.
 Mail your payment to Collector's Office, PO Box 300, Leverett MA 01054 or pay online.
 We also offer the convenience of direct payment either on a monthly basis or on the due date printed on your bill.
 The required amount will automatically be debited from your bank account.
 Call the Collector to sign up or complete an authorization form.

-The Collector's Office is generally open Monday, Tuesday, Thursday, and Saturday 2:30 - 9:30 pm.
+The Collector's Office is generally open Thursday, Friday, Saturday from 9:00am-5:00pm.
 If you leave a message, I will return your call.
 There is also a drop-off box at the back entrance to the Town Hall.